10 Best Shared Hosting Providers for 2022

 Mini supports the hosting of a single website.
 With this plan, you get 20GB SSD space, unlimited bandwidth, and a free SSL.

 Start gives you more freedom to host unlimited websites.
-Storage is limited at 50GB, but internet traffic remains unmetered.
+Storage is limited to 50GB, but internet traffic remains unmetered.
 Additionally, you get a one-click installer for deploying apps and scripts with speed.

 Advanced tops up the features of the other two with SShied Cyber-security.
 Apart from that, you get off-site daily backups at no extra cost.
 The plan also comes with priority support.